longhorn/longhorn-tests/docs/content/manual/pre-release/basic-operations-parallelism/snapshot-while-writing-data.md

 4. Verify the logs of the instance-manager using `kubetail instance-manager -n longhorn-system`.
 There should some logs related to freezing and unfreezing the filesystem.
 Like `Froze filesystem of volume mounted ...`
 5. Verify snapshot succeeded and `dd` operation will complete.
 6. Create another snapshot/backup and verify the data.

+Note: The above issue is still open and the scenario will not work.